theos/theos-wiki/docs/Parallel-Building.md

-Theos is recommended to be used with the latest version of [GNU Make](https://www.gnu.org/software/make/).
+For the best results, Theos recommends that you use the latest version of [GNU Make](https://www.gnu.org/software/make/).
 Unfortunately, the Xcode toolchain does not include the latest version of Make.
-In fact, it’s Make 3.81, from 2006!
+In fact, it includes Make 3.81 from 2006!

-While the Theos maintainers make their best efforts to support Make 3.81, there is a certain limit to what we can do.
+While the Theos maintainers do their best to support Make 3.81, there are certain limits to what they can do.
 One of these limits is with parallel building.
-Parallel building is where a build tool like Make divides its work up in order to fully take advantage of all logical cores (threads) of the CPU.
+Parallel building is where a build tool like Make divvys up its work in order to take full advantage of all logical cores (threads) of the CPU.
 This is one significant way a build can be sped up, especially for larger projects.

 You may have been directed here by the following notice output by Theos: